ABOUT S&I CONSULTANCY

 Hong Kong: Sludge Transfer Facilities – Tender Stage Services (2013), for an International Waste Management Company: Harold Insley and Bernd Sauer provided tender support services for a tenderer for a Construction and Operation Contract to design, build and maintain required facilities, marine vessels and special purpose built sludge transfer containers.

-Thailand: Materials Recycling Facility (2012-13), for E.On Masdar Carbon Ltd: Harold Insley was the Project Manager of this Feasibility Study and Bernd Sauer also contributed, including environmental assessment of facility to produce Engineered Refuse Derived Fuel from Municipal Solid Waste for a site in Northern Thailand; including drafting Employer’s Requirements for procurement of facility, and developing environmental and pollution control standards.
+Thailand: Materials Recovery Facility (2012 to 2013), for E.On Masdar Carbon Ltd: Harold Insley was the Project Manager of this Feasibility Study and Bernd Sauer also contributed, including environmental assessment of facility to produce Engineered Refuse Derived Fuel from Municipal Solid Waste for a site in Northern Thailand; including drafting Employer’s Requirements for procurement of facility, and developing environmental and pollution control standards.

-Macau: Construction Waste Disposal Facility (2012-13), for Macau Government: Harold Insley was the Project Director to identify potential C&D waste disposal site, including forecast of future volume of waste, review of technical & environmental feasibility of selected sites, conceptual design, indicative financial analysis, and preliminary environmental review.
+Macau: Construction Waste Disposal Facility (2012 to 2013), for Macau Government: Harold Insley was the Project Director to identify potential C&D waste disposal site, including forecast of future volume of waste, review of technical & environmental feasibility of selected sites, conceptual design, indicative financial analysis, and preliminary environmental review.

-Hong Kong: North Lantau Transfer Facilities Follow-On Contract (2010-13), for Hong Kong Government: Harold Insley was the Deputy Project Manager responsible for engineering inputs to feasibility study; and drafting Follow-On Contract Operation and Maintenance tender documentation.
+Hong Kong: North Lantau Transfer Facilities Follow-On Contract (2010- to 2013), for Hong Kong Government: Harold Insley was the Deputy Project Manager responsible for engineering inputs to feasibility study; and drafting Follow-On Contract Operation and Maintenance tender documentation.

-Hong Kong: Outlying Islands Transfer Facilities Follow-On Contract (2010-13), for Hong Kong Government: Harold Insley was the Deputy Project Manager responsible for engineering inputs to feasibility study; and drafting Follow-On Contract Operation and Maintenance tender documentation, including food waste collection on Cheung Chau and Lamma Islands.
+Hong Kong: Outlying Islands Transfer Facilities Follow-On Contract (2010 to 2013), for Hong Kong Government: Harold Insley was the Deputy Project Manager responsible for engineering inputs to feasibility study; and drafting Follow-On Contract Operation and Maintenance tender documentation, including food waste collection on Cheung Chau and Lamma Islands.

 Philippines: Subic Bay, Contaminated Land, Site Investigation (2012), for Confidential Client: Harold Insley was the Project Director providing services for planning, procurement and execution of contaminated land sampling and investigation within footprint of former military base.
 Bernd Sauer was responsible for the field work.